 Ms. Chinaris asked if there has been a traffic study done on how the development would impact those access roads.
-Ms. Rezanka replied traffic studies are not required for local roads.
+Ms. Rezanka replied traffic studies are not required for a local road.
 The only traffic impact analysis is done on the main roads and that is in the staff comments.
+Ms. Chinaris stated she things it would become a main road if the access for the development goes through there.